 - Special Treats, like peppermint ice cream at Storybook Treats and the Santa candy apples at the Big Top Circus Tent are a must if you’re not heading to Mickey’s Very Merry Christmas Party.

-- Between 5:30 and 6:00pm Elsa “lights” Cinderella’s Castle.
+- Dreamlights are CANCELLED for 2020.
+Read about What’s New for Christmas at Walt Disney World.
+Between 5:30 and 6:00pm Elsa “lights” Cinderella’s Castle.
 While this is a cute little show, it’s not must see if you have other plans.

-- The Once Upon a Christmas Time Parade and fake snow on Main Street only takes place during Mickey’s Very Merry Christmas Party.
+- Mickey’s Very Merry Christmas Party is CANCELLED for 2020.
+The Once Upon a Christmas Time Parade and fake snow on Main Street only takes place during Mickey’s Very Merry Christmas Party.

 Christmas at Epcot

-- The Candlelight Processional is a must do, regardless of the celebrity speaker hosting during your vacation dates.
+- The Candlelight Processional is CANCELLED for 2020.
+The Candlelight Processional is a must do, regardless of the celebrity speaker hosting during your vacation dates.

 - The International Festival of Holidays, much like the Food and Wine Festival, now has 15 booths that will offer special holiday foods to match the countries.
 Also a must do.